mermaidpurse/wrapsher/docs/wrapsher.md

 ##### `any`

 In some cases, a function may return any type of value, represented by the `any` type, or accept one.
-This usually represents an list element or map value.
+This usually represents a list element or map value.

 ##### `fun`